Tips for Coaching Youth Soccer

 Attacking Strategies

-Another important tactical skill is attacking strategies.
-You need to teach your players how to work together to create scoring opportunities.
+You should teach your players how to work together to create scoring opportunities.
 Here are some tips for teaching attacking strategies:

 - Show your players how to create space on the field to receive passes.